Legal Notice

 • Desjardins Securities representatives may be offered or receive a gift or entertainment that could compromise or give the impression of compromising their independence.

-• Desjardins Securities representatives could put themselves in a conflict-of-interest situation by carrying out personal financial dealings with clients or by exercising control over clients’ financial affairs outside of their work at Desjardins Securities.
+• Desjardins Securities representatives could put themselves in a conflict of interest situation by carrying out personal financial dealings with clients or by exercising control over clients’ financial affairs outside of their work at Desjardins Securities.

-• Accepting or giving gifts, entertainment and compensation that could influence decisions to be made in the course of performing their duties
+• Accepting or giving gifts, entertainment and compensation that could influence decisions to be made in the course of performing their duties.

-• Accepting any other form of compensation than that paid by the firm without prior approval of the firm
+• Accepting any other form of compensation than that paid by the firm without prior approval of the firm.

-• Entering into financial transactions on a personal basis with clients of Desjardins Securities who are not members of their families
+• Entering into financial transactions on a personal basis with clients of Desjardins Securities who are not members of their families.

-• Carrying out transactions in their personal account that conflict with the interests of Desjardins Securities clients despite full knowledge of such fact
+• Carrying out transactions in their personal account that conflict with the interests of Desjardins Securities clients despite full knowledge of such fact.

 We monitor and review transactions in accounts of our representatives on a regular basis.